GoogleCloudPlatform/kubernetes-bigquery-python/pubsub/README.md

 (Again, this assumes you've put `<path-to-kubernetes>/cluster` in your path)

 You'll see a list of the pods that are running, the containers they're using, and the node they're running on in the cluster.
 You'll see some pods started by the system, as well as your own pods.
-Because the `bigquery-controller` replication controller has specified two replicas, you will see two pods running with names like `bigquery-controller-xxxx`.
+Because the `bigquery-controller` Deployment has specified two replicas, you will see two pods running with names like `bigquery-controller-xxxx`.

 You can see whether each pod is `Running` or `Pending`.
 If a pod isn't moving into the `Running` state after about a minute, that is an indication that it isn't starting up properly.
 See the "Troubleshooting" section below.

 You can run:

-    $ kubectl get rc
+    $ kubectl get deployments

-to see the system's defined replication controllers, and how many replicas each is specified to have.
+to see the system's defined deployments, and how many replicas each is specified to have.

 ### Resizing the `bigquery-controller`

 For fun, try resizing `bigquery-controller` once its pods are running:

-    $ kubectl scale --replicas=3 rc bigquery-controller
+    $ kubectl scale --replicas=3 deployment bigquery-controller

 You should see an additional third pod running shortly.